• news-banner

 Acquisition

 UK Stamp Duty Land Tax (SDLT) is charged on purchasers of UK homes, by reference to the purchase price.
-Rates are hiked by two per cent for non-UK resident buyers (note SDLT has its specific residency rules) and three per cent for buyers who already own a residential property.
-For non-UK resident US buyers, that can mean rates as high as 17 per cent.
+Rates are hiked by two per cent for non-UK resident buyers (note SDLT has its specific residency rules) and five per cent for buyers who already own a residential property.
+For non-UK resident US buyers, that can mean rates as high as 19 per cent.
 Fortunately, the two per cent non-resident surcharge can be reclaimed, broadly, where the buyer spends 183 days or more in the UK, in one of the years either side of the transaction.
-However, with a UK election expected in 2024, an incoming Labour government has threatened to increase rates further for non-UK residents and prohibit them from acquiring certain ‘off-plan’ apartments.

 Disposal

 Equivalent US tax relief on the same gain is less generous.
 US tax on gains realised by US persons typically have relief capped at $250,000, subject to relief for double tax under the US / UK double tax treaty.
 Given the mismatch in US and UK reliefs, where couples comprise one US spouse and one non-US spouse, it may be more efficient for the property to be owned by the non-US spouse solely.
 However, where the US spouse is contributing to the purchase price, structuring ownership in this way may result in a gift for US transfer tax purposes.
 In that case, mitigation might involve the US spouse gifting fractional interests in the property annually to the non-US spouse.
-(For 2023, a US spouse can make gifts of up to $175,000 (scheduled to increase to $185,000 for 2024) to a non-US spouse each year, free of US federal gift tax).
+(For 2025, a US spouse can make gifts of up to $190,000 to a non-US spouse each year, free of US federal gift tax).
 This may have UK tax implications, but over time such gifting can improve overall tax efficiency.

 Sterling mortgages represent a particular trap for US persons.
 That is because, in the US, a foreign mortgage repayment can result in a foreign currency gain or loss.
-Due to recent increases in the value of the US dollar against the pound, there is scope for a US person borrower to be subject to an exchange rate gain, when, for example, monthly capital repayments or repayments of capital related to refinancing or re-mortgaging are made.
+Depending on the value of the US dollar against the pound, there is scope for a US person borrower to be subject to an exchange rate gain, when, for example, monthly capital repayments or repayments of capital related to refinancing or re-mortgaging are made.

 Tax At Death

-A non-UK domiciled US person’s estate will at death be exposed to UK inheritance tax (IHT) in respect of UK situated assets, including any UK home.
-UK property is subject to IHT at a flat rate of 40 per cent on the value that exceeds the deceased’s available ‘nil rate band’ amount (NRB) of up to £325,000, subject to certain reliefs and exemptions.
-This NRB amount can increase in certain circumstances but is dwarfed by the equivalent US federal estate tax exemption amount (for 2024 this is $13,610,000 per individual, or $27,220,000 for a married couple, up from $12,920,000 in 2023).
-(Note that the federal estate tax exemption is due to halve to somewhere between $6-7 million per individual from 2026.
-Certain US persons therefore have a time-limited opportunity to mitigate exposure through gift / trust planning in advance of the exemption ‘sunset’ and should take advice now.)
+For as long as a US citizen remains non-LTR, the value of UK assets (including any UK home) will be subject to IHT at a flat rate of 40 per cent on the value that exceeds the deceased’s available ‘nil rate band’ amount (NRB) of up to £325,000, subject to certain reliefs and exemptions.
+This NRB amount can increase in certain circumstances but is dwarfed by the equivalent US federal estate tax exemption amount (for 2025 this is $13,990,000 per individual, or $27,980,000 for a married couple; and $15,000,000 per individual, or $30,000,000 for a married couple, from 2026).
+Due to the disparity in the UK nil rate band and the US federal estate tax exemption amount, in some cases, the estate of a US citizen may be subject to a significant amount of IHT, even where there is no US estate tax liability at all.

 It will usually be most tax efficient from a UK perspective to own a UK home personally, rather than through a corporate or trust structure (in particular, since 2017 non-UK companies no longer act as an IHT exposure blocker for UK residential property).
 The main options to address IHT mitigation now focus on commercial mortgages taken out to fund the acquisition (which can reduce the value of the assets for IHT purposes), life insurance and tax efficient estate planning.